 By having common standards, all students across the state — and across the country —should have the opportunity to learn the same skills.
 In the past, every state had its own set of academic standards, meaning U.S. students were learning different skills and concepts at different rates.
 The Common Core Standards give all students an equal opportunity to learn at higher levels.
 In turn, pupils should graduate with a greater chance to succeed in college, careers and life.

-With the new standards, students will be learning skills that are more in-depth, advanced and challenging than the content they learned in the past.
-These changes are called Common Core “shifts.”
+With these standards, students will be learning skills that are more in-depth, advanced and challenging than the content they learned in the past.

 These standards set requirements not only for English Language Arts (ELA) but also for literacy in History/Social Studies, Science, and Technical subjects.
 Just as students must learn to read, write, speak, listen, and use language effectively in a variety of content areas, so too must the standards specify the literacy skills and understanding required for college and career readiness in multiple disciplines.